melvinotieno/pigeon_generator/README.md

 ### 2. Configuring pigeon_generator

-By default, you do not need to do anything other than creating the pigeons folder with the pigeon files and specifying the folder in the `additional_public_assets` of the `build.yaml` file.
+By default, you do not need to do anything other than create the `pigeons` folder with the pigeon files and specify the folder in the `additional_public_assets` of the `build.yaml` file.

 However, a full list of the configurations you can set is shown below: